safetranx/SafeTranx/SmartContract/README.md

-# **Smart Contract Specification Document: Abstracted Roles for Buy/Sell and Product Validation Transactions**
+# **Smart Contract Specification Document: Abstracted Roles for Order Validation and Buy/Sell Transactions**

 ## **Project Overview**
-This blockchain-based e-commerce platform records secure and immutable buy, sell, and product validation transactions.
-Key roles in the smart contract include a **SubmitterForValidation** for product listings, a **Validator** for product approval, and a **Buyer** for purchase transactions.
-The backend assigns and manages these roles, abstracting complexity for the end user.
-Validators interact directly with the blockchain and receive real-time updates on products pending validation.
+This blockchain-based e-commerce platform securely records buy, sell, and order validation transactions.
+Key roles in the smart contract include:

----
+- **SubmitterForValidation**: Manages product listings.
+- **Validator**: Validates orders post-purchase.
+- **Seller**: Handles order and delivery management.
+- **Delivery Person**: Tracks delivery progress.
+- **Buyer**: Purchases products.

+These roles are assigned and managed by the backend, abstracting complexity for the end user.
+Products become immediately available upon listing, and Validators only engage when an order is created to ensure product specifications match the listing before finalization.

 ## **Smart Contract Requirements**

 ### **1. Contract Roles and Permissions**
-   - **SubmitterForValidation**: A backend-assigned role for managing product listing and buying on behalf of users.
-   - **Validator**: A blockchain-registered role where verified users (validated by an admin) directly interact with the smart contract to approve or reject product listings.
-Validators receive notifications (via backend integration) for any new listings awaiting validation.
-   - **Buyer**: A backend-assigned role that allows registered users to purchase validated products.
-The backend interface handles purchase transactions and escrow confirmations.
+- **SubmitterForValidation**: Manages product listings, with products immediately available in the marketplace.
+- **Validator**: Engages when an order is created, confirming that ordered products match Seller specifications.
+- **Seller**: Manages listings, assigns Delivery Persons, and updates order status.
+- **Delivery Person**: Tracks and updates delivery progress.
+- **Buyer**: Purchases products and confirms order completion.
-   - **Admin**: Oversees validator approvals and manages role assignments.
+- **Admin**: Oversees validator approvals and role assignments.

----

 ## **2. Functional Components**

-### **A. Product Listing and Validation**
+### **A. Product Listing and Marketplace Availability**
 - **Product Structure**: Each product has a unique identifier, name, description, price, and associated seller’s address.
-   - **Listing by SubmitterForValidation**: Products are listed by the **SubmitterForValidation** role, managed by the backend, and marked as “Pending Validation.”
+- **Immediate Marketplace Listing**: Products listed by **SubmitterForValidation** are available in the marketplace without initial validation.
-   - **Direct Validation**: Validators interact directly with the contract to approve or reject products.
-Validators receive notifications (via backend integration) for any new listings awaiting validation.

-### **B. Buy and Sell Transactions**
+### **B. Order Creation and Validation**
-   - **Purchase Process**: Buyers interact with the backend to purchase validated products, creating a transaction record on the blockchain.
-   - **Escrow Mechanism** (if applicable): Payments are held in escrow until a purchase transaction is confirmed by the buyer, ensuring secure transactions.

----
+- **Order Creation**: Buyers place an order, prompting notifications to the Seller and available Validators.
+- **Order Validation**: Validators confirm that order details match the Seller’s listing, updating the order status to “Validated” or “Rejected.”
+- **Assignment of Delivery**: Once validated, Sellers assign a Delivery Person.

+### **C. Delivery Tracking**
+- **Order Status Updates**:
+  - **Delivery In Progress**: Updated when the Delivery Person begins delivery.
+  - **Delivery Completed**: Updated by the Delivery Person upon completion.
+  - **Order Finalization**: The Seller marks the order as “Complete,” and the Buyer confirms, marking it as “Finalized.”

 ## **3. Smart Contract Functions**

 ### **A. SubmitterForValidation Functions**
-   - **`listProduct(productId, name, description, price)`**: Allows the **SubmitterForValidation** role to add a product to the marketplace.
-Products are set to “Pending Validation.”
+- `listProduct(productId, name, description, price)`: Lists a product on the marketplace, making it immediately available for purchase.
-   - **`confirmSale(orderId)`**: Confirms the sale upon purchase completion by the buyer (optional if escrow is used).

 ### **B. Validator Functions**
-   - **`registerValidator(validatorAddress)`**: Validators create profiles on the blockchain, pending verification by an admin.
-   - **`validateProduct(productId)`**: Validators directly approve products after review, marking them as available for purchase.
-   - **`rejectProduct(productId)`**: Rejects a product if it does not meet platform standards, recorded on the blockchain.
+- `validateOrder(orderId)`: Confirms order details, updating status to “Validated” or “Rejected.”

+### **C. Seller Functions**
+- `assignDelivery(orderId, deliveryPersonAddress)`: Assigns a Delivery Person post-validation.
+- `completeOrder(orderId)`: Marks the order as “Complete.”

+### **D. Delivery Person Functions**
+- `updateDeliveryStatus(orderId, status)`: Updates delivery status to “In Progress” or “Delivery Completed.”

-### **C. Buyer Functions (Managed by Backend)**
+### **E. Buyer Functions (Managed by Backend)**
-   - **`purchaseProduct(productId)`**: Buyers purchase a product via the backend, which interacts with the contract to log the transaction and manage escrow.
-   - **`confirmReceipt(orderId)`**: Confirms receipt of a product, releasing funds to the seller if escrow is used.
+- `confirmOrderCompletion(orderId)`: Confirms and finalizes the order.

-### **D. Admin Functions**
+### **F. Admin Functions**
-   - **`approveValidator(validatorAddress)`**: Verifies and activates a validator’s profile after registration.
+- `approveValidator(validatorAddress)`: Approves validators for role activation.
-   - **`assignRole(userAddress, role)`**: Assigns roles (SubmitterForValidation, Buyer) for secure backend-managed operations.
+- `assignRole(userAddress, role)`: Assigns roles for secure, backend-managed operations.

----

 ## **4. Data Structures**